CountESS-Project/CountESS/docs/included-plugins/index.md

 ### Regex Tool

+> "Some people, when confronted with a problem, think "I know, I'll use regular expressions."
+Now they have two problems."
+> -- Jamie Zawinski

 Splits a string value into multiple parts using a regular expression.

 Specify a pattern to match and columns to output the matching parts to.